Maurice Sarrail: Spring

 The Serb Army was evacuated from Albania in December and January by French and Italian transports, escorted by British and French warships.
 Some were evacuated to Bizerte, but most to Corfu which was occupied on 11 January, to the fury of the Greek government, by a battalion of chasseurs alpins.
 The Serbs on Corfu were then organised into six divisions of 20,000 men apiece under French General Piarron de Mondesir.

 In January 1916 Sarrail was granted command of all Allied forces in the Macedonian theatre.
 It had been agreed that there would be no action at Salonika without British agreement.
-The British CIGS Robertson was suspicious that the Allied presence at Salonika, which the French wanted the British to reinforce, was being kept going solely to find employment for Sarrail, which is not quite true – Joffre hoped to bring Romania into the war on the allied side.
+The British chief of the imperial general staff (CIGS), General Sir William Robertson, was suspicious that the Allied presence at Salonika, which the French wanted the British to reinforce, was being kept going solely to find employment for Sarrail, which is not quite true – Joffre hoped to bring Romania into the war on the Allied side.
 On 4 March 1916, two days after the Germans attacked Verdun, Joffre – to the irritation of Robertson – ordered Sarrail to "study" an offensive to pin down Central Powers troops.
 Sarrail replied that he needed 21 divisions and was unable to do anything major before the Serbs arrived.
 In March Royalist Greek troops were ordered not to oppose Austro-Hungarian and Bulgarian forces.

 On 10 March Joffre wrote to Sarrail that his presence at Salonika was intended as a bluff to tie down Central Powers forces, whilst at the same time aiming to draw Greece and Romania to the Allied side, but at the same time he was to make "real preparations" for a major offensive.
 At the Allied conference on 12 March Russia and Serbia pushed for a major offensive from Salonika, but this did not meet with Anglo-French approval.
 Joffre gave Sarrail permission (20 April) for a "demonstration", but five days later wrote to Robertson proposing a major offensive.
 This did not meet with British approval.

 On 13 April 1916, whilst in Salonika, the British 85th Brigade performed a ceremonial parade when General Sarrail was invested with the Grand Cross of St Michael and St George.
 The location of this ceremony is not given.